Pediatric Sleep Disordered Breathing

 How do you know if your child would benefit from talking to a doctor or dentist about a sleep study?
 Our screening quiz can help.

-If your child is diagnosed with sleep-disordered breathing, the treatment options vary depending on the type and severity of the condition.
+If your child is diagnosed with sleep-disordered breathing, the management options vary depending on the type and severity of the condition.
 They might include:

-An ASAP Pathway dentist can talk to you about your treatment options.
-If you want to talk about these options with a dentist, find a local ASAP Pathway provider.
+An ASAP Pathway dentist can talk to you about your options, find a local ASAP Pathway provider.